Where Does Chocolate Come From?

 Since all chocolate is made following these steps, the differences between chocolates depend on the flavor profile of the beans used, the proportion of cocoa solids to sugar to cocoa butter, and the amount of refining and processing.

-In the US, the two basic kinds of chocolate available are dark and milk.
+In the US, dark and milk are the two basic kinds of chocolate available.
 To be sold as dark chocolate, the candy must contain at least 35% chocolate (total amount of cocoa solids and cocoa butter).
 In the UK, it must contain at least 42% chocolate.

 What About Milk Chocolate